babylonlabs-io/vigilante/README.md

 #### Running the BTC staking tracker

 We first need to ensure that a BTC full node and the Babylon node that we want to monitor are started running.
+Additionally, we need to have an instance of [electrs indexer](https://github.com/mempool/electrs) running.
+Follow the instructions in the `electrs` repository to set up the indexer.
+We recommend using their [docker image](https://hub.docker.com/r/mempool/electrs).

 Then we start the BTC staking tracker: